 - In the Middle Kingdom, it became a bastion of the Egyptian army because the kings wanted to extend their domains to the south.

 - It was also very important during the battles between the Egyptians and the Hyksos.

-- In the Ptolemaic dynasty, Philae Island was the worship center of goddess Isis.
+- In the Ptolemaic dynasty, Philae Island was the worship center of the goddess Isis.

-- In Christianity, in 5th century A.D., Pharaonic temples became churches.
+- In Christianity, in the 5th century A.D., Pharaonic temples became churches.

 - When Arabs arrived in Egypt, Aswan flourished in the seventh century A.D. because it was a passage for caravans.

 - In 1837 A.D.
 Muhammad Ali founded the first military academy in Aswan.